 What is a Medical Examiner?

 A Medical Examiner (ME) is a doctor who examines the bodies of people who have died in suspicious or violent circumstances in order to determine how and why they died.
-Though the specific training and licensure requirements for this position vary jurisdiction, many places require MEs to have pathology experience, a working knowledge of the law, and local board licensure.
+Though the specific training and licensure requirements for this position vary by jurisdiction, many places require MEs to have pathology experience, a working knowledge of the law, and local board licensure.
 An ME’s responsibilities, work system, and training are distinct from those of a coroner, despite the fact that the two positions are frequently confused.

 A Medical Examiner’s Job Description